-Valuation of property, plant and equipment (\$230.8 million) (Refer to Note 3.3 and Note 4 to the financial statements)

-The Group owns three hotel properties in Chengdu.
+Valuation of property, plant and equipment (\$230.8 million) (Refer to Note 3.3 and Note 4 to the financial statements) The key audit matter The key audit matter How the matter was addressed in our audit The Group owns three hotel properties in Chengdu.
 M Hotel Chengdu has been in operations since 2012 and the remaining two hotels in Wenjiang have been in operations since December 2016.
+Our response: We assessed the competency and objectivity of the valuer engaged and held discussions with the valuer to understand the valuer's valuation method and assumptions used.
 M Hotel Chengdu did not perform as well as expected, therefore an indication of impairment for this asset was identified.
 M Hotel Chengdu had been impaired based on the assessment carried out as at 31 December 2016.
 The Group further performed an impairment assessment of M Hotel Chengdu as at 31 December 2017.
-The Group engaged an external valuer to ascertain the recoverable amount of this hotel.
+The Group engaged We reviewed the key assumptions adopted by the valuer in determining the recoverable amount of the hotel.
+This included a comparison of occupancy rates and average daily rates to historical rates and trends.
+We also compared the discount rate against externally derived data. an external valuer to ascertain the recoverable amount of this hotel.
 The estimation of the recoverable amount of the hotel is dependent on assumptions about the future.
-Specifically, significant judgement is required in relation to the appropriate occupancy rates, average daily rates and the discount rate to use in determining the recoverable amount.

-No indicator of impairment was identified for the two hotels in Wenjiang as at 31 December 2017.
+Specifically, Our findings: The valuer is a member of recognised professional bodies for valuers. significant judgement is required in relation to the appropriate occupancy rates, average daily rates and the discount rate to use in determining the recoverable amount.
+No indicator of impairment was identified for The valuation methodology applied was consistent with generally accepted market practices.
+The key assumptions used were within the range of market data and were appropriate based on historical data and trends. the two hotels in Wenjiang as at 31 December 2017.